A hidden Markov model for statistical arbitrage in international crude oil futures markets

 \section{Abstract}

-In this work, we study statistical arbitrage strategies in international crude oil futures markets.
-We analyse strategies that extend classical pairs trading strategies, considering the two benchmark crude oil futures (Brent and WTI) together with the newly introduced Shanghai crude oil futures.
-We document that the time series of these three futures prices are cointegrated and we model the resulting cointegration spread by a mean-reverting regime-switching process modulated by a hidden Markov chain.
-By relying on our stochastic model and applying online filter-based parameter estimators, we implement and test a number of statistical arbitrage strategies.
-Our analysis reveals that statistical arbitrage strategies involving the Shanghai crude oil futures are profitable even under conservative levels of transaction costs and over different time periods.
-On the contrary, statistical arbitrage strategies involving the three traditional crude oil futures (Brent, WTI, Dubai) do not yield profitable investment opportunities.
-Our findings suggest that the Shanghai futures, which has already become the benchmark for the Chinese domestic crude oil market, can be a valuable asset for international investors.
+We study statistical arbitrage strategies in international crude oil futures markets.
+We analyse strategies that extend classical pairs trading strategies, considering two benchmark crude oil futures (Brent and WTI) together with the recently introduced Shanghai crude oil futures.
+We show that the time series of these three futures prices are cointegrated and we introduce a mean-reverting regime-switching process modulated by a hidden Markov chain to model the cointegration spread.
+By relying on this model and applying online filter-based parameter estimators, we implement and test several statistical arbitrage strategies.
+Our analysis shows that: (i) arbitrage strategies involving the recently introduced Shanghai futures can be profitable even under conservative levels of transaction costs; (ii) strategies based on our model outperform those relying solely on observed spread values; and (iii) incorporating three futures contracts enables the implementation of arbitrage strategies even in cases where pairwise cointegration is not detected.